agntcy/app-sdk/README.md

 )
 ```

-For more details and exhaustive capabilities, see the [Getting Started Guide](docs/GETTING_STARTED_GUIDE.md).
+For more details and exhaustive capabilities, see the [Usage Guide](docs/USAGE_GUIDE.md).

 # Reference Apps